 in .htaccess would make Apache treat XML files as PHP files.

-Ideally, Firefox should recognize the RSS feed when the feed’s URL is entered into the address field as opposed to showing the contents of the script.
+Ideally, your browser will recognize the RSS feed when the feed’s URL is entered into the address field, as opposed to showing the contents of the script.